 - 5-Axis Stabilization (IBIS)

-While often neglected in conversation against the other major brands, the Lumix line of cameras has carved out its niche in the video world.
-For some years now, the GH5 has been considered the best vlogging camera on the market; after all, it was designed for that purpose.
+While often neglected in conversations against the other major brands, the Lumix line of cameras has carved out its niche in the video world.
+For some years now, the GH6 has been considered the best vlogging camera on the market; after all, it was designed for that purpose.

 Admittedly, video is not my thing, so I am likely still selling this camera short.
 What I know for certain is that it was the most coveted and sold camera for videographers at the store I worked at and continues to be the choice of most.

-Some users have found the autofocus to be slow, while others have said it was fine.
-This probably has a lot to do with what you are capturing and the environment you are in.
+Whether this is a problem for you will have a lot to do with what you are capturing and the environment you are in.

 Best Camera for Blogging/Vlogging: Action Camera